 The school also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
-Learners who have a social worker, including looked-after children, and previously lookedafter children are especially vulnerable.
+Learners who have a social worker, including looked-after children, and previously lookedafter children, are especially vulnerable.
 The school proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operate in the best interest of children as outlined in local and national guidance.
+The school's E-Praise system positively encourages pupils to engage with the school's behaviour and attendance expectations by rewarding pupils accordingly.